 While price is often the make-or-break-it factor in a decision process, there are several other things to consider before going with the cheapest option.
 Below is a quick list to help make sure you connect with carriers that are not only legitimate, but are also a good fit for your business.
 If you’re new to freight we recommend starting with our Top Freight Questions Answered post.

-- Review Insurance: After you’ve verified the carrier’s authority to operate, you’ll want to confirm that they have at least the minimum insurance required by law — $5,000 per vehicle and $10,000 per occurrence.
-For even further peace of mind, you can ask for their claims-to-damage ratio which shows the percentage of claims that have been paid out on damaged, stolen or lost freight.
+- Review Insurance: After you’ve verified the carrier’s authority to operate, you’ll want to confirm that they have at least the minimum insurance required by law — $750,000 auto liability policy which is a combined single limit that covers bodily injury and property damage.
+It’s important to remember that this is different than cargo insurance, which contrary to what many shippers assume, is not required by law.
+The easiest way to verify cargo insurance is to ask for proof of insurance from the carrier and then contact the insurance broker to ensure that the commodity and value will in fact be covered by the policy.
+For more info, check out our cautionary note on the Deceptive Illusion of Cargo Insurance.
+After verifying liability and cargo insurance, for even further peace of mind, you can ask for their claims-to-damage ratio.
+This shows the percentage of claims that have been paid out on damaged, stolen or lost freight.
 Stick to the carriers who have a ratio of 1.5% or lower.
-Here at Emerge, we make sure all carriers on our platform have at least 6 months authority and are fully insured.
-Contrary to what many shippers assume —Depending on the freight being transported, most motor carriers are not required by law to have cargo insurance coverage.
-For more info, check out our cautionary note on the Deceptive Illusion of Cargo Insurance.
+Here at Emerge, we make sure all carriers on our platform have at least 6 months authority and are fully insured beyond legal requirements.

 - Cargo Type: Does your shipment contain hazardous materials or require special handling?
 Find out if the carrier’s experience matches your needs and if they are equipped to adequately provide service and transport your shipment.